banyspy/EdoproCustomCards/README.md

 ## Custom cards detail

-You may find detail of custom cards in **[wiki]**(https://github.com/banyspy/EdoproCustomCards/wiki).
+You may find detail of custom cards in [**wiki**](https://github.com/banyspy/EdoproCustomCards/wiki).

 ## Progress
 Incomplete for now.
+Some of uploaded card isn't even finished making (as can see from card text).
 More card and fix to existing card to come.
 There is also more archetype but I don't push it until I test it enough.